Kim Kardashian Goes on Topless NSFW Instagram Spree

 Kanye West's lady love also shared an image of her in the shower, giving a sultry look to viewers while wearing the see-through Henley shirt, but took it down.

-In a truly meta image, Kim gave viewers a peek at her taking a photo of a fistful of Polaroids on the sumptuous bed, while wearing her Henley shirt and showing her dare-to-bare thong.
+In a truly meta image, Kim gave viewers a peek at her spying on a fistful of Polaroids on the sumptuous bed, while wearing her Henley shirt and showing her dare-to-bare thong.

 Kim also gave her looky-loos a look at another beachy image of her, this one quite a dramatic black-and-white image of the reality star in front of the waves.
 She's since deleted the photo, but added another image into the sextuplet of photos.
 This one features a sexy image of a pouty Kim covers up her front with her Henley, but allowing viewers to see her full moon in the mirror behind her.